karczmarczykj/KNUR-web-starter/README.md

 - JEST for testing in TypeScript
 - Webpack for bundling and building
 - GitHub Workflow actions for CI/CD
+- SSL and HTTP/2 support with redirect from HTTP to HTTPS
+- KOA server for backend HTTP requests

 ## Getting Started
 1. Clone the repository